xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 - **Comment**: to search by the comments attached to test artifacts.
 - **Description**: to search by the description associated with test artifacts.

-*Note*: Search criteria are applied to all test artifacts including test case, test suite, folder, and etc.
+*Note*: Search criteria are applied to all test artifacts, including test case, test suite, folder, and etc.

 **Preview**: to view the results after having the searching query.